 The hog is lowered into the pit on a wire stretcher, hot rocks are placed in the cavity, it is covered with more leaves, husks, or wet burlap, then a large wet canvas, and finally the whole shebang is covered by the dirt from the hole.

 The meat steams in the underground almost oxygen free oven and when it is unearthed it is extremely moist, tender, and falls off the bones.
 Alas, the skin does not get crispy as it does in dry roasting.

 The Cajun Microwave

-In the past few years at least two companies have introduced "Cajun Microwave" type hog roasters.
+In the past few years at least two companies have introduced “Cajun Microwave” type hog roasters.
+Learning how to cook a whole hog using one of these is actually quite simple.
 Each is a large metal lined box, the hog rests on a grate within, and the lid holds the charcoal on top.
 The heat radiates down from the top and cooks the hog very quickly.
 It produces tender, juicy meat, but there is no smoke flavor.
 Read about them on our page devoted to pig roasters in the equipment reviews section.

 A North Louisiana pig roast